-These hardy, slow growing tree ferns are from the Southern Hemisphere.
-Easy to transplant and establish.Dicksonia antarctica
+These hardy, slow-growing tree ferns are from the Southern Hemisphere.
+They are easy to transplant and establish.Dicksonia antarctica

 Native to southeastern Australia, Tasmania.
-Hardiest of tree ferns; well-established plants tolerate 20°F/–7°C. Thick, red-brown, fuzzy trunk grows slowly to 15 ft.
-Many arching, 3- to 6-ft. fronds grow from top of trunk; mature fronds are more finely cut than those of Australian tree fern (Cyathea).
+Hardiest of the tree ferns; well-established plants tolerate 20°F/–7°C. Thick, red-brown, fuzzy trunk grows slowly to 15 ft.
+Many arching, 3–6-ft. fronds grow from the top of the trunk; mature fronds are more finely cut than those of Australian tree fern (Cyathea).

 Native to southeastern Australia, Tasmania.
-Hardiest of tree ferns; well-established plants tolera...
+Hardiest of the tree ferns; well-established plants tolera...

 Oblong to oval leaflets 2–4 in. long.
 Clusters of 4-in.-long, yellow-throated flowers in orange-...